vuejs/vue-codemod/README.md

   - Can be detected and fixed by the [`vue/no-deprecated-v-bind-sync`](https://eslint.vuejs.org/rules/no-deprecated-v-bind-sync.html) ESLint rule
 - 🟢 [RFC14: Remove `keyCode` support in `v-on`](https://github.com/vuejs/rfcs/blob/master/active-rfcs/0014-drop-keycode-support.md)
   - Can be detected and fixed by the [`vue/no-deprecated-v-on-number-modifiers`](https://eslint.vuejs.org/rules/no-deprecated-v-on-number-modifiers.html) ESLint rule
+  - `config.keyCode` can be supported in the compat build.
+It is also detectable with the [`vue/no-deprecated-vue-config-keycodes`](https://eslint.vuejs.org/rules/no-deprecated-vue-config-keycodes.html) ESLint rule
 - 🟢 [RFC19: Remove `data` object declaration](https://github.com/vuejs/rfcs/blob/master/active-rfcs/0019-remove-data-object-declaration.md)
   - Can be detected and fixed by the [`vue/no-shared-component-data`](https://eslint.vuejs.org/rules/no-shared-component-data.html) and the [`vue/no-deprecated-data-object-declaration`](https://eslint.vuejs.org/rules/no-deprecated-data-object-declaration.html) ESLint rules